rockymiss/kitchennippers/README.md

 ### Deployment

-I used GitHub to deploy the site by:

-- Selecting the repository.
+  #### Deployment:

+    To deploy the site to Github pages the following steps should be followed:

+    - From your list of repositories select the repository you want to deploy.
+    - Click on settings.
+    - Scroll down to GitHub pages and open Github pages.
+    - Select main branch and click save.
+    - The page should automatically refresh and the deployed link is provided.

+  #### Fork:

+    A copy can be made of a GitHub repository can be done by forking the repository.
+The copy can then be viewed and changed without affeting the original repository.

+      - From your list of repositories select the repository you want to deploy.
+      - Click on settings.
+      - Scroll down to GitHub pages and open Github pages.
+      - Select main branch and click save.
+      - The page should automatically refresh and the deployed link is provided.

+  #### Clone:

+    Cloning this project from GitHub can be done by following these steps:

+      - From your list of repositories select the repository you want to deploy.
       - Click on settings.
       - Scroll down to GitHub pages and open Github pages.
       - Select main branch and click save.
       - The page should automatically refresh and the deployed link is provided.

 -----